• Welcome To Texas Travel Talk – About Us

 That’s what they say.
 The owners and staff say Miss Molly’s Hotel is considered one of the most haunted places in Fort Worth.
 Complete with the shadow of the girl in a wedding dress.
 Do you dare stay there?

 Known as “The Most Haunted.”
-Stay overnight for some big scares and big prices – $425-$550 a night.
+Stay overnight for big scares and high prices – $425-$550 a night.
 Check out The Haunted Hill House if you dare.

 Check out Hill House Manor